SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The `concurrency` setting limits the number of renderings (in other words, actual computations) that can be performed at the same time.
 If there are already pending `concurrency` renderings happening in a NodeJS replica, then new requests with different URLs will instantly fall back to CSR instead of rendering through SSR.
 As a result, to effectively load test SSR in Spartacus, you should not send too many parallel requests for various URLs to a single NodeJS replica at the same time.
 If the number of URLs requested at the same time from a single replica is higher than its configured `concurrency`, then you can expect a higher rate of requests falling back to CSR.
 This is expected behavior, but it will not cause actual pressure on computations for SSR in Spartacus.

-### Server-Side Rendering (SSR) and SmartEdit
+## Server-Side Rendering and SmartEdit

-In the past, there were numerous issues with running SSR in SmartEdit, and despite the vast number of fixes, it remained unresolved for many users.
-To tackle the issue with provide `defaultRenderingStrategyResolver` which disables SSR in SmartEdit.
+Since the introduction of SSR in Spartacus, there have been issues when using SSR with SmartEdit.
+Although extensive efforts have been made to resolve these issues, it turns out that there is no tangible gain from implementing SSR in SmartEdit.
+SSR primarily targets the experience of end users (such as customers browsing a storefront), rather than merchants who use Spartacus with SmartEdit.
+Accordingly, it is recommended to disable SSR for SmartEdit.

+By default, the `OptimizedSsrEngine` automatically disables SSR for SmartEdit.
+This is done by using the `defaultRenderingStrategyResolver` function to provide default options to `renderingStrategyResolver`.
+This ensures that SSR is disabled when SmartEdit is detected.

-Therefore, if you want to disable SSR for certain pages, it would be advisable to use said function.
-If for any reason you cannot use this function, here is an example of how to disable SmartEdit using the renderingStrategyResolver:
+If you need to disable SSR for certain pages, it is recommended that you use `defaultRenderingStrategyResolver`, because it also takes care of disabling SSR in SmartEdit.
+However, if you are unable to use `defaultRenderingStrategyResolver`, you can still disable SmartEdit using the `renderingStrategyResolver` function.
+In this case, you disable SSR for SmartEdit by targeting the `cx-preview` route, which is used exclusively by SmartEdit.
+The following is an example:

 ```ts
 import { Request } from 'express';
 import { RenderingStrategy } from './ssr-optimization-options';